 How to Write Effective Print Ads

 The move to digital has meant that print ads are no longer a key part of the marketing mix, as they were for decades.
 Think back to the last time a print ad caught your eye.
-However, there is still a need for them, especially if you have a business that relates directly to a print publication, and with more magazines now available to read digitally, the ads still have to work well.
+However, there is still a need for them, especially if you have a business that relates directly to a print publication.
+However, with more magazines now available to read digitally, the ads still need to work well.

 Start With the Headline